donerfolk/Lanlord/README.md

 Yes.
 Any phone or tablet with a modern browser can connect.
 Android is tested with Chrome on a Samsung Galaxy S8; see [On Android](#on-android) for the details.

+### How is Lanlord different from Nearby Share (Quick Share)?

+Google's Nearby Share (renamed Quick Share) works well between Android and Windows, but it doesn't support iPhone, and requires the Google app installed on both sides.
+Lanlord works with any phone that has a browser, including iPhone, and keeps everything in a folder your phone can browse any time — not just while you're actively sending.

 ### How is Lanlord different from LocalSend, Snapdrop or PairDrop?